Decoupling Variance and Scale-Invariant Updates in Adaptive Gradient Descent for Unified Vector and Matrix Optimization: Related Work

 To explain the success of such diagonal approximations, extensive prior work has shown that the Hessian of a neural network tends to exhibit a block-diagonal structure \citep{ghorbani2019investigation, zhang2024transformers, zhang2024adam}, where each block corresponds to an individual layer or neuron.
 Furthermore, numerous studies \citep{wu2020dissecting, yao2020pyhessian} have observed that neural network Hessians are typically low-rank; their effective rank—measured by the ratio $\|H\|_{*} / \|H\|_{op}$—is often significantly smaller than their ambient dimensionality.

 To further accelerate spectral descent, particularly for optimizers like Muon, recent methods have begun incorporating second-order information.
 Optimizers such as Adamuon \citep{si2025adamuon}, Normuon \citep{li2025normuon}, AdaGO \citep{zhang2025adagrad}, and COSMOS \citep{liu2025cosmos} integrate Adam-style adaptive stepsizes into the Muon update.
+Concurrent work \citep{eschenhagen2026clarifying} also shows that Shampoo achieves higher token efficiency than Muon, mirroring Adam's advantage over Signum.
 However, the fundamental question regarding the theoretical origin and justification of second-order stepsizes within spectral gradient descent frameworks remains an open challenge.